This blog post was updated on January 27, 2022.

 Get Travel Insurance

 Most travel insurance policies cover overnight stays, medical expenses, delayed or lost baggage, trip cancellations and airline change fees.
 So they’re kind of perfect to have if you ever encounter a horror-story travel delay that leaves you stranded for days.
-Most people opt out of the added travel insurance option when booking flights and trips, but it can often come handy.
+Most people opt out of the added travel insurance option when booking cheap flights and trips, but it can often come handy.
 The trip-focused plans are pretty affordable, but if you travel frequently you want to look into getting an annual travel insurance plan so it’s always there.

 Pack for a Disaster